glawson6/spring-sse-demo/README.md

-# Reactive Event Streaming Architecture with Kafka, Redis Streams, and HTTP Server-Sent Events (SSE)
+# Reactive Event Streaming Architecture with Kafka, Redis Streams, Spring Boot and HTTP Server-Sent Events (SSE)
 This document outlines a solution for streaming events from Kafka, forwarding them to Redis using its Stream API, and reading individual streams from Redis via its streaming API.
 The added complexity in this scenario is the need to stream events from an HTTP endpoint using Server-Sent Events (SSE) while ensuring that only events relevant to a specific client ID are processed and sent.